 The Aisling Irish Community and Cultural Center have a vast range of services and programmes to meet the needs of individuals, families and the wider community.
 We provide free, private, and confidential counseling by appointment, Monday – Friday 9 – 5 PM.
-We also provide wider support such as child and adult education, social groups and information support.
+We also provide wider support such as child and adult education, behavioral counseling, social groups and information support.

 Whether is is wellness in our office, or outreach to the homeless in NYC, or social services branch offer accessible help for all.

 Unemployment Insurance is temporary income for eligible workers who lose their jobs through no fault of their own.

 If you are eligible, you will be paid for all benefits from that date forward.
 You must certify your eligibility for benefits weekly online or over the phone to receive benefits.